opencord/voltha-docs/operations/software-upgrade.rst

 `mac-learning`, `igmpproxy`, and `mcast`.
 These apps can be thus updated with no impact on the dataplane of provisioned subscribers.
 The `minor` software update for the ONOS apps leverage existing ONOS REST APIs.

 During this process is expected that no provision subscriber call is executed from the REST APIs.
 In process calls will be executed thanks to the Atomix stored flows.
-Some metrics and/or packet processing might be lost during this procedure, the system relies on retry mechanisms present in the services and the dataplane protocols for converging to a stable stated (e.g. DHCP retry)
+Some metrics and/or packet processing might be lost during this procedure, the system relies on retry mechanisms present in the services and the dataplane protocols for converging to a stable stated (e.g. DHCP retry).

 After changes in the code of ONOS apps are made and verified the following steps are needed: